davirudo/DataScience/README.md

 # DataScience
-For copyright purpose, i'm learning it on ProgrammerZamanNow
+For copyright purpose, i'm learning it on Dicoding